A142174/web-components/readme.md

 Transforming a component to a custom element makes all of the required Angular infrastructure available to the browser.
 Creating a custom element is simple and straightforward, and automatically connects your component-defined view with change detection and data binding, mapping Angular functionality to the corresponding native HTML equivalents.

-> We are working on custom elements that can be used by web apps built on other frameworks.
+> Angular are working on custom elements that can be used by web apps built on other frameworks.
 A minimal, self-contained version of the Angular framework will be injected as a service to support the component's change-detection and data-binding functionality.
 For more about the direction of development, check out this [video presentation](https://www.youtube.com/watch?v=Z1gLFPLVJjY&t=4s).